aws/aws-secretsmanager-jdbc/README.md

 </dependency>
 ```

-To use the latest build, don't forget to enable the download of snapshot jars from Maven.
+To use the latest build (pre-release), don't forget to enable the download of snapshot jars from Maven.

 ``` xml
 <profiles>